 The Trustees meet three times per year in March, July and November and application forms and supporting documentation must be submitted at least six weeks in advance of a meeting or by the date specified.

-due to take place on Friday 22nd November 2019
+The Trustees' meeting due to take place on the 22nd November 2019 is now closed.

 How to apply?